flutter/website/src/get-started/flutter-for/swiftui-devs.md

 ## Overview

+As an introduction, watch the following video.
+It outlines how Flutter works on iOS and how to use Flutter to build iOS apps.

+<iframe class="full-width" src="{{site.youtube-site}}/embed/ceMsPBbcEGg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Flutter and SwiftUI code describes how the UI looks and works.
 Developers call this type of code a _declarative framework_.

-<iframe class="full-width" src="{{site.youtube-site}}/embed/ceMsPBbcEGg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Views vs. Widgets